How to Grow Bulbs

 Growing bulbs in pots

 The beauty of growing bulbs in pots is that they are portable.
 You can keep them at the bottom of the garden over winter, and transport them back to your porch or indoors when they begin flowering.
-Every 3-5 years you will need to refresh the soil in pots; remove the bulbs and break up the big bulbs, and where necessary throw away any misshapen or old bulbs and replace with new ones.
+Every 3-5 years you will need to refresh the soil in pots; remove the bulbs and break up the bigger bulbs, and where necessary throw away any misshapen or old bulbs and replace with new ones.

 - Plant them as you would in the ground (see planting bulbs in the garden point 4) using Daltons Premium Bulb Mix.